Death of Harry Dunn: Criminal prosecution and civil litigation

 On 16 February 2021 Ellis ruled that Dunn's family would be able to sue Sacoolas for damages, dismissing her argument that holding the proceedings in the UK would be "more convenient".
 Handing down his judgment, Ellis said: "While it is commendable that defendant Anne Sacoolas admits that she was negligent and that her negligence caused Harry Dunn's death, this does not equate acceptance of responsibility. ...
 Full acceptance of responsibility entails facing those harmed by her negligence and taking responsibility for her acts where they occurred, in the United Kingdom."
 Ellis said he had also considered the "firm support" for the Dunns expressed by the Foreign Secretary Dominic Raab.
 Other motions, submitted by Sacoolas's legal team to dismiss the case, would be heard in Virginia on 3 March.

 In March 2021, Sacoolas's lawyer Amy Jeffress said that, since the charge pending in Britain against her would not usually result in a prison sentence in the US, her client was not inclined to return to the UK to face trial.
 Jeffress also said that her client would be willing to undertake community service in the US and make a "contribution" in his memory, as well as meet his family.
 In reply, Dunn's mother said Sacoolas must face "the UK justice system".
 Jeffress also rejected claims that Sacoolas had not sought assistance, saying that she had stopped a passing driver and asked them to call for an ambulance, while she had contacted police at RAF Croughton.

-On 8 August 2021, the BBC reported that the Dunn family lawyer had submitted documents to the US court alleging that Sacoolas may have been distracted by her mobile phone at the time of the crash, stating that there were call and text records for the day before and the day after, but no call records or text messages for that day.
-As the collision happened at approximately 20:25 GMT, this would suggest that either call/text messages were deleted from the phone or that Sacoolas had used it the day before and the day afterward, but not used it for the entire day of the collision.
+On 8 August 2021, the BBC reported that the Dunn family lawyer had submitted documents to the US court alleging that Sacoolas may have been distracted by her mobile phone at the time of the crash, stating that there were call and text records for the day before and the day after, but no call records or text messages for that day, with the submission suggesting that "relevant phone data was deleted."

 In September 2021, the family's spokesman announced that their civil claim for damages had been resolved, which he described as "a real milestone".
 Details of the agreement were not published.
 The spokesman said the family would now turn its "attention to the criminal case and the long-awaited inquest into Harry's death which will follow the criminal case".

 On 13 December 2021, the CPS announced that Sacoolas would appear via video link at Westminster Magistrates' Court on 18 January 2022.
 Her lawyers denied this, claiming that no agreement for her to do so had been reached.
 The January date was later postponed to allow further liaison with her legal team.
 On 22 March 2022, MP Andrea Leadsom raised a topical question in Parliament to ask Dominic Raab to give an update on what was being done to deliver justice.